Connecting to virtual networks

 If my virtual machine is in a virtual network and I have a cross-premises connection, how should I connect to the VM?

 You have a few options.
-If you have RDP enabled and you have created an endpoint, you can connect to your virtual machine by using the VIP.
-In that case, you would specify the VIP and the port that you want to connect to.
+If you have RDP enabled for your VM, you can connect to your virtual machine by using the private IP address.
+In that case, you would specify the private IP address and the port that you want to connect to (typically 3389).
 You'll need to configure the port on your virtual machine for the traffic.
-Typically, you would go to the Azure Classic Portal and save the settings for the RDP connection to your computer.
-The settings contain the necessary connection information.

-If you have a virtual network with cross-premises connectivity configured, you can connect to your virtual machine by using the internal DIP or private IP address.
-You can also connect to your virtual machine by internal DIP from another virtual machine that's located on the same virtual network.
-You can't RDP to your virtual machine by using the DIP if you are connecting from a location outside of your virtual network.
-For example, if you have a Point-to-Site virtual network configured and you don't establish a connection from your computer, you can't connect to the virtual machine by DIP.
+You can also connect to your virtual machine by private IP address from another virtual machine that's located on the same virtual network.
+You can't RDP to your virtual machine by using the private IP address if you are connecting from a location outside of your virtual network.
+For example, if you have a Point-to-Site virtual network configured and you don't establish a connection from your computer, you can't connect to the virtual machine by private IP address.

 If my virtual machine is in a virtual network with cross-premises connectivity, does all the traffic from my VM go through that connection?